 Different data types should have different retention periods.
 How Long Should Data Be Kept?
 A good rule of thumb is that data should be kept only as long as it’s useful (i.e., for your business needs) and as short a time as required (i.e. according to laws and regulations).
-Retaining data longer than necessary takes up unnecessary storage space, costs and decrease performance of your application systems more than needed.
+Retaining data longer than necessary takes up unnecessary storage space, costs, and decreases the performance of your application systems more than needed.

 Data would be moved to archive tables instead of simply purging, archival space should be equal to or greater than the current table’s storage.

-If there are millions of rows that need to be deleted or copied from the database, would take significant amount of time to complete the archive and Purge process.
-Pre-planning, executing and post clean-up check and validation for accuracy & integrity of your existing system & reports, significant time must be planned for this exercise and the appropriate skills of the DBA or the expert vendor.
-A database expert vendor can bring in the necessary skills, tools and also advice cost effective methods to accelerate this process to success.
+If there are millions of rows that need to be deleted or copied from the database, would take a significant amount of time to complete the archive and Purge process.
+Pre-planning, executing, and post-clean-up check and validation for accuracy & integrity of your existing system & reports, significant time must be planned for this exercise and the appropriate skills of the DBA or the expert vendor.
+A database expert vendor can bring in the necessary skills, tools, and also advise cost-effective methods to accelerate this process to success.
 An Oracle Database specialist like IT Convergence can expedite your ERP Database cleaning through Archive and Purge click here for your free assessment.

 7 In a Multi-Data Center, it is Recommended that You Run Purges at Low Data Flow